Table of Contents

 Innate Immune Signaling Overview

 Endogenous ligand molecules like ATP and heat shock proteins are known as damage-associated molecular patterns (DAMPs).
 PRRs use of specific adaptors and different adaptor proteins results in the activation of different signaling pathways. e.g: family transcription factors NFκB (Nuclear Factor kappa B) and IRF (interferon regulatory factor) upregulation; mitogen-activated protein kinases (MAPK) i.e. stress kinase pathways stimulation; and caspase-1 activation.

 Eventually, the pro-inflammatory cytokines, chemokines, and anti-viral proteins are upregulated.

 The inflammasome is basically a multiprotein, high molecular weight complex which leads to activation of inflammatory caspases and cytokines of the interleukin-1 family.
-Inflammasomes act as immune guardians of the cytosol, which in turn acts as a watch guard by identification of intracellular pathogens with the help of PAMPs.
+Inflammasomes act as immune guardians of the cytosol, which in turn act as a watch guard by identification of intracellular pathogens with the help of PAMPs.
 Multiprotein inflammasome complexes are formed due to activation of some ALRs and NLRs which provide a platform for cleavage and activation of caspase-1.

 The actions of inflammasomes have been implicated in an immediate inflammatory response, both physiological and pathological.
 The cells of the innate immune system secrete mature forms of caspase-1 and interleukin-1β (IL-1β) which is characteristic of the activation of the inflammasome.

 There is cleavage and activation of caspase-1 when there is binding to the inflammasome.
 Thus, its different targets are cleaved which lead to maturation and secretion of pro-inflammatory IL-1β.

 Activation of inflammasomes can take place due to several different signals like bacteria and microbial toxins, xeno-compounds, cytoplasmic pathogen-associated molecular patterns (PAMPs) and/or endogenous danger signals (DAMPs).

 Beneficial or harmful inflammatory responses are associated with the inflammasome activity.
 Maintenance of homeostatic tissue function gives rise to beneficial responses while sterile inflammation due to host-derived particles like monosodium urate (MSU) crystals (involved in the pathogenesis of gout) and environmental particles like asbestos, silica as well as metallic nanoparticles (involved in lung inflammation) lead to harmful inflammatory responses.

-The activity of inflammasomes is also concerned with several erstwhile diseases like cancer and metabolic diseases (such as type 2 diabetes, atherosclerosis), certain neurodegenerative diseases (such as Parkinson, Alzheimer, Prion), autoimmune diseases (like multiple sclerosis) along with inflammatory bowel diseases.
+The activity of inflammasomes is also concerned with several diseases like cancer and metabolic diseases (such as type 2 diabetes, atherosclerosis), certain neurodegenerative diseases (such as Parkinson, Alzheimer, Prion), autoimmune diseases (like multiple sclerosis) along with inflammatory bowel diseases.

 Acute Phase Inflammatory Response